-Georgia is also one of our Parent Engagement Representative at the School.
-She is here to help families settle in, encourage them to become involved and to help out with social activities and fundraising.
-She is also keen to hear of any ideas which might benefit the school.
+Jess Sawyer and Nicole Conway are our Parent Engagement Representatives at the school.
+Jess and Nicole are here to help families settle in, encourage them to become involved and to help out with social activities and fundraising.
+Jess and Nicole are also keen to hear of any ideas which might benefit the school.